Optimal Age over Erasure Channels: Preliminaries

 \section{Preliminaries}

-We first start by defining the communication system we will study.
-Fig.~\ref{fig:fig_ch8_communication_system} illustrates such a system. \begin{itemize} \item \emph{The channel}: We assume a discrete memoryless erasure channel with erasure probability $\epsilon$.
-We refer to such channel by EC($\epsilon$).
-The channel-input alphabet is given by $\mathcal{V}=\{0,1,\cdots,q-1\}$, $q$ being a power of prime, and the channel-output alphabet by $\mathcal{V}\cup\{?\} = \{0,1,\cdots,q-1,?\}$.
-We also assume there is no feedback from the receiver.
-This means that the output of the encoder depends only on the source messages (or symbols) and the sender does not know whether a sent symbol was successfully received or not.
-In addition to that, we assume that transmitted channel-symbols are received instantaneously.
-However, there exists a period $T_c$ between two consecutive channel uses.
-Thus, we define the \emph{channel-use rate} $\mu= \frac{1}{T_c}$ to be the allowed number of channel uses per seconds. \item \emph{The source}: We assume a single discrete memoryless source generating messages that belong to the set $\mathcal{U} = \{1,2,\cdots,L\}$.
+We start by defining the communication system that we study.
+Fig.~\ref{fig:fig_ch8_communication_system} illustrates such a system. \begin{itemize} \item \emph{The channel}: We {consider} a discrete memoryless {$q$-ary} erasure channel with erasure probability $\epsilon$.
+We refer to such channel by {$q$}EC($\epsilon$).
+The channel-input alphabet is given by $\mathcal{V}=\{0,1,\ldots,q-1\}$, and the channel-output alphabet by $\mathcal{V}\cup\{?\} = \{0,1,\ldots,q-1,?\}$.
+We also assume {that} there is no feedback from the receiver.
+This means that the output of the encoder depends only on the source symbols and the sender does not know whether a sent symbol was successfully received or not.
+In addition to that, we assume that transmitted channel-symbols are received instantaneously\footnote{If the transmitted channel-symbols are not received instantaneously but are received after a delay that is constant, then this constant delay can be added to all the age expressions that are derived in this paper.}.
+Furthermore, there exists a period $T_c$ between two consecutive channel uses. {More precisely, the $i^{th}$ channel-use takes place at time $t_i^c=iT_c$.
+Note that we assumed without loss of generality that $t_0^c=0$.
+We} define the \emph{channel-use rate} $\mu= \frac{1}{T_c}$ to be the allowed number of channel uses per {second}. \item \emph{The source}: We assume a single discrete memoryless source generating messages that belong to the set $\mathcal{U} = \{1,2,\ldots,L\}$.
 So each symbol in this set is a message and we will use interchangeably the terms \emph{source symbol} and \emph{message} in this paper.
-We also pose $k=\lceil \log_q(L) \rceil = \lceil \frac{\ln(L)}{\ln(q)}\rceil$ where $\log_q(x)$ for some $x>0$ is the base-$q$ logarithm of $x$.
+We define $k=\left\lceil \log_q(L) \right\rceil = \left\lceil \frac{\ln(L)}{\ln(q)}\right\rceil$ where $\log_q$ is the base-$q$ logarithm.
 Hence, in order to represent one source symbol we need $k$ channel-input symbols.
-This means that there exists an injective function $h(.)$ that maps every message $m\in\mathcal{U}$ to a length-$k$ sequence $u^k\in\mathcal{V}^k$, with $u_j\in\mathcal{V}$ for $1\leq j\leq k$.
+This means that there exists an injective function $h(.)$ that maps every message $m\in\mathcal{U}$ to a length-$k$ sequence $u^k=(u_1,\ldots,u_k)\in\mathcal{V}^k$, with $u_j\in\mathcal{V}$ for $1\leq j\leq k$.
 Thus, $h(\mathcal{U})\subseteq\mathcal{V}^k$.
-Similar to the channel-use case, the source symbol generation is assumed periodic with period $T_s$.
-Thus, we define the \emph{message generation rate} $\lambda=\frac{1}{T_s}$ as the fixed number of source symbols generated per seconds.
-Finally, the reader can notice that, when both the source alphabet and the channel-input alphabet have the same size, $h(\mathcal{U})=\mathcal{V}$ and $k=1$.
-In this case, we take $\mathcal{U}=\mathcal{V}$.
-In the case where the source alphabet and channel-input alphabet have different sizes, we focus on strategies induced by linear codes.
-For such strategies, without loss of generality and for ease of notation, we will consider the source alphabet $\mathcal{U}=\mathcal{V}^k$ and every message or source symbol to be a random sequence $U_1,U_2,\cdots,U_k$ chosen in an i.i.d fashion from $\mathcal{V}^k$. \item \emph{The encoder and decoder}: At the $i^{th}$ channel use, the encoder uses all the generated source symbols and encodes them into a single channel-input letter, $f_i:\mathcal{U}^{\lfloor\frac{i T_c}{T_s}\rfloor}\to\mathcal{V}$.
-The decoder, at the $i^{th}$ channel use, uses all received channel-output letters to output an estimate of the latest message that was fully transmitted, along with its index.
-Thus,\\ $g_i:(\mathcal{V}\cup\{?\})^i\to (\mathcal{U}\cup\{\text{erasure}\})\times\{1,2,\ldots,\lfloor\frac{iT_c}{T_s}\rfloor\}$. \end{itemize} In the previous section, we indicated that we are interested in bounding the optimal achievable average age.
-Here, we define the concepts of achievable age and optimal achievable age. \begin{definition} We call $\mathcal{C}=(f_i,g_i)_{i\geq 1}$ to be a coding scheme where $(f_i)_{i\geq 1}$ is the sequence of encoders and $(g_i)_{i\geq 1}$ is the sequence of decoders.
-The average age corresponding to such scheme is denoted by
+Similar to the channel-use case, the source symbol generation is assumed to be periodic with period $T_s$.
+More precisely, the $m^{th}$ source-symbol is generated at time $t_m^s=mT_s+t_0^s$.
+Note that since the source and channel clocks might not be synchronized, we need to take into account the possibility that \emph{the starting time of the source} $t_0^s$ is nonzero.
+We define the \emph{message generation rate} $\lambda=\frac{1}{T_s}$ as the fixed number of source symbols generated per second.